 The role of the Group Management Committee is to discuss management policies, management strategies, and other matters that are key issues to the Company and the other Group companies.
 Regarding items determined by executive officers, the committee also monitors specific business operations by receiving reports on approved matters under the rules for the Group Management Committee.
-The Group Management Committee met 12 times (including once in writing) in fiscal 2020.
+The Group Management Committee met 12 times in fiscal 2021.

-In addition, from fiscal 2017, the presidents of the Group's 5 domestic insurance companies in which the Company has a direct stake have attended as committee members and discussed key issues related to the Group's domestic insurance companies.
+All of the presidents of the five Group domestic insurance companies in which we directly invest attend the meeting as members to discuss important issues concerning the Group's domestic insurance companies.